-1.5 Candidates are prepared with the critical skills necessary for creating inclusive environments that support all students' cultural and linguistic diversity, social and emotional health, and use these as assets to support P-12 learning.
+1.5 Candidates are prepared with the critical skills necessary for creating inclusive environments that support all students' cultural and linguistic diversity and social and emotional health and use these as assets to support P-12 learning.

 Narrative highlights knowledge and skills learned in coursework needed to customize learning for learners with a range of individual differences (such as abilities, learning experiences, and talents) and potential biases that impact expectations for and relationships with learners.
-Supporting evidence shall include CRT highlighted in syllabi.
-Additional supporting evidence shall include 3 cycles of data from TIAI indicators 20-24 with the following: brief analysis of data findings and how data was used to improve the program.
+Supporting evidence shall include CLRP highlighted in syllabi.
+Additional supporting evidence shall include 3 cycles of data from TIAI indicators 20-24 and IoSL indicators 4.5, 5.1, and 5.2 with the following: brief analysis of data findings and how data was used to improve the program.
 Include data chart using the conventions as cited in 1.3 for reporting data by using a comparison point benchmark.
 If program is small, compare scores with EPP data.
 If program is large with multiple campuses, use combined program data as baseline and report additional columns disaggregated by campus (add additional 3 columns for each campus).